AndypSheridan/battleships-1977/README.md

 ​
 #### **Site Aims:**
 * To offer the user a smooth and bug free version of a classic game with a slightly different twist.
-* To provide a clean and simple interface for the user.
+* To provide a clean and simple interface for the user with no need to reference external sources.
-* To provide clear and simple instructions and a win condition.
+* To provide clear instructions and a win condition.
-* To provide consistent well-written Python code to ensure the game operates as expected.
+* To provide an enjoyable user experience of playing battleships.
 * To provide an interesting and entertaining Star Wars-based version of the game.

 ​​